 There was waffles AND pancakes AND crepes AND French toast brioche in another section.
 Another area would have multiple kinds of sandwiches and a few salads.

 There was a huge fruit platter or cups of fruit salad.
-There was sausage AND bacon (that was how I learned how to cook bacon in the oven), AND ham, AND usually a smoked salmon platter.
+There was sausage AND bacon (school was where I learned how to cook bacon in the oven and how to cook sausage in the oven), AND ham, AND usually a smoked salmon platter.

 As if that wasn’t enough, there was always homemade biscuits with sausage gravy, homemade pastries and breads, and probably a bunch of other things I’m forgetting.
 Oh, and breakfast fried rice.